godot-escoria/escoria-docs/advanced/faq.rst

    :alt: Defined animations

 Create new animations matching your new spriteset and call them something appropriate.
-In this example the demonstration character has had put on some jester clothes.
+In this example, the demonstration character has had some jester clothes put on.

 .. image:: img/character_animations_additional.png
    :alt: Updated animations

-Go back to your character (ESCPlayer) node and using the dropdown arrow on the Animations parameter, select the menu option to create a new **ESCAnimationResource**.
+Go back to your character (`ESCPlayer`) node and, using the dropdown arrow on the Animations parameter, select the menu option to create a new **ESCAnimationResource**.

 .. image:: img/character_animations_tres.png